-The dual-WAN ports is a very useful feature for those who need a guaranteed connection or can’t bare to be without streaming if their cable dies.
+The multi-WAN port functionality is a very useful feature for those who need a guaranteed connection or can’t bare to be without streaming if their cable dies.
 One can subscribe to cable for their primary service and DSL as a backup.
 The router can be configured in 3 modes:

 - Auto Load balancing – The system searches for the WAN port with the lowest usage and automatically distributes load accordingly.
 This load balancing mode automatically manages flow distribution and bandwidth overlap.
 By virtue this also provides automatic failover if the one the connections fails.

-- Automatic Failover – Users can choose a WAN port (WAN1 or WAN2), as the primary connection, while making the other port a backup connection.
-The XBR-2300 will automatically switch to the backup connection when the primary connection has an interruption in service.
+- Automatic Failover – Users can choose a WAN port as the primary connection, while making the other port a backup connection.
+The XBR-4500 will automatically switch to the backup connection when the primary connection has an interruption in service.
 This mode would typically be used when the backup connection should not be used in normal service (for example, there are tariff charges associated with uses—such as ISDN/X.25).

 - IP Group – This mode allows for the control of bandwidth provided to groups of client devices.
-When using this mode, specific IP address ranges are placed in groups and assigned to a particular port (WAN1 or WAN2).
+When using this mode, specific IP address ranges are placed in groups and assigned to a particular port.
 The source address, destination address, and destination port are all specified.
 All data packets included in the defined range are then processed by the selected WAN interface.
 All data packets that are not included in the defined range are forwarded to the other WAN interface.

 There two key features here.